 CSA lets system administrators specify the time periods for which monthly or cumulative accounting is to be run.
 Thus, periodic accounting can be run more than once a month, but sometimes is still referred to as monthly accounting.

+Deemon accounting is the processing organizing and

 Daemon accounting Daemon accounting is the processing, organizing, and reporting of the raw accounting data, performed at the completion of daemon specific events.

 Recycled data Recycled data is data left in the raw accounting data file, saved for the next accounting report run.

 By default, accounting data for active jobs is recycled until the job terminates.
-CSA reports only data for terminated jobs unless csarun is invoked with the -A option. csarun places recycled data into the /var/csa/day/pacct0 data file.
+CSA reports only data for terminated jobs unless csarun is invoked with the -A option. csarun places recycled data into the

+/var/csa/day/pacct0 data file.